 This grant is awarded to undergraduate students who have not earned their first bachelor's degree and have financial need.
-Priority is given to students who receive Pell Grants.
-Eligible students may receive up to \$1,000 per year depending on need.
+Priority is given to students with an Estimated Family Contribution (EFC) number of "0" and who receive Federal Pell Grants.